Lexicon of Musical Invective: Music and controversy

-The dreaded outsider
+Reception of outsider composers

-In 2022, an American musicologist expressed a sense of "revulsion toward our musical past" in response to "these openly racist and sexist critiques," which were compiled in the Lexicon of Musical Invective.
-The musicologist also found humor in the "rude and insulting language" used to describe musicians and their music.
-They asked themselves, "What is the relationship between music and insult?
-And how far can it go?"
+In 2022, an American musicologist reflected on historical music criticism, describing a sense of "revulsion toward our musical past" in response to what were considered overtly racist and sexist critiques compiled in the Lexicon of Musical Invective.
+The musicologist also noted the humor found in the exaggerated and insulting language used to describe musicians and their works, raising the question of the relationship between music and insult and the extent to which criticism could go.